KevinStandaert/pureniceness-back/README.md

 Replace the values of the environment variables with your own values

-## Examples files
+## Fichier .sqitch.example.conf

-These files serve as templates.

-Use files starting with `example.*` and replace the `example` with the values you want to use.
+Copy the .sqitch.example.conf file and rename it to .sqitch.conf

- Additionally, replace the placeholder values `example` within the files with your specific values.
+Replace the values of variables with your own values

 ## Launch the Server